 Where the school is an academy the building is not recognised on the Council's Balance Sheet as the economic benefits and service potential for the building rest with the governing body.
 However as the PFI contract is an agreement between the Council and the contractor, the corresponding liability remains with the Council for the remaining period of the contract.
 South Bank Primary School building is included in property, plant and equipment on the Council's Balance Sheet and is depreciated and revalued in line with Council policy on non-current assets.
 The corresponding liability is reflected in the Council's Balance Sheet.
-This was impaired in previous financial years and is currently being rebuilt with completion scheduled for summer 2017.
+The school was impaired in previous financial years due to structural defects.
+The school has now been rebuilt and is operational.